Anatomy for Cardiac Electrophysiologists: A Practical Handbook

 Published August 2012

-Format: Hardcover with eBook; eBook
+Format: Hardcover and eBook set; eBook

 Trim Size: 11x8.25 inches, landscape